Order-aware Interactive Segmentation: Appendix

 \subsection{Additional related work on interactive segmentation}

 Early interactive segmentation methods \citep{boykov2001interactive,grady2006random,rother2004grabcut,gulshan2010geodesic} relied on optimization techniques to solve cost functions defined by image pixels.
 As deep learning became more popular, approaches began incorporating user interactions directly into neural networks \citep{xu2016deep, sofiiuk2020f, maninis2018deep, jang2019interactive, lin2020interactive}.
 Further advancements such as RITM \citep{sofiiuk2022reviving, liu2022pseudoclick} leveraged large-scale data for robustness, FocalClick \citep{chen2022focalclick} introduced local refinement modules, and SimpleClick \citep{liu2023simpleclick} improved performance using vision transformers.
+OACE \citep{mathur2024object} is proposed to improve the foreground distinction in a contrastive learning manner.
 To enhance efficiency, methods like InterFormer \citep{huang2023interformer} reduced interaction time by encoding the image only once during interactions, and SegNext \citep{liu2024rethinking} applied similar idea with attention mechanism to achieve high quality with low latency.
 Following the introduction of SAM \citep{kirillov2023segment}, numerous SAM-based methods have been proposed to improve interactive segmentation in aspects such as quality \citep{ke2024segment}, interaction efficiency \citep{zhang2023faster}, and high-resolution image handling \citep{huang2024hrsam}.
 Variants of interactive segmentation, like multi-object segmentation \citep{yue2023agile3d,rana2023dynamite}, medical image segmentation \citep{ma2024segment,wong2023scribbleprompt}, and segmentation with controllable granularity \citep{zhao2024graco}, have also been proposed.